oyranos-cms/oyranos-cms.github.io/wiki/ColourMatchingModuls.md

 -   <http://opengtl.org/> - The G of GTL means either Graphics or Generics, the T means Transformation and the L means Libraries or Languages.
-The libraries are created by Cyrille Berger.
+The C++ libraries are created by Cyrille Berger.

 Currently the focus is on developing two languages, designed for two different implementations.